top of page

 Some people see no gi as more exciting and is seen in some of the world's most exciting grappling competitions including ADCC and CJI.

-Gi vs No Gi: Which is right for you?
+Gi vs no gi: Which is right for you?

 Both styles build transferable skills.
 Gi training can refine your technical understanding, timing, and patience, while no gi sharpens your athleticism, transitions, and gripless control.
 Many successful grapplers and the majority of Borderlands Grappling students train in both to become well-rounded.